top of page

 A credit union may have a better loan than a bank or contractor.
 Search: credit unions near me

 When shopping, compare the warranties of the panels and inverters.
-Micro inverters are best if any of the panels are occasionally in shade.
-Monocrystalline panels are preferable, but cost more.
+Micro-inverters are best if any of the panels are occasionally in shade.

 How many panels to put up will depend on your budget, rooftop space, and sunlight access.
 Our costs came to $4,000 for 5 panels (a small project) several years ago, and we got the cheaper, less efficient, polycrystalline panels.
-For "an average-size house in the U.S. [prices] range from" $11,000 to $15k.
+"After solar incentives, [costs range from] $10,000 to $30,000 for an average American household."

 Click on this link to find professionals installers within California; for other states, go here: energysage.